rgbIAA/viewcube/docs/intro.rst

 ``python -c "import site; print(site.getsitepackages())"``

-The installation should have placed the executable "ViewCube.py" file in your ``$PATH`` directory, making it accesible form any path.
+The installation should have placed the executable "ViewCube" file in your ``$PATH`` directory, making it accesible form any path.

 You can check the actual location of the scrip via:

-``which ViewCube.py``
+``which ViewCube``

 ^^^^^^^^^^^
 Config file
 ^^^^^^^^^^^

+For `ViewCube` to function, it requires a configuration file.
+The program searches for the file in the following order:

+1. **Home Directory**:
-The default installation places a hidden file named ".viewcuberc" at the user's local $HOME directory, tipically located at:
+   A hidden file named `.viewcuberc` in the user's home directory:

    ``$HOME/.viewcuberc``

-Uncomment the relevant variable and assign it the desired parameter value.
+2. **Current Directory**:
+   A non-hidden file named `viewcuberc` in the directory where `ViewCube` is executed.

+If both files are found, the non-hidden file in the current directory takes precedence over the hidden file in the home directory.

+"""""""""""""""""""""""""""""""
+Generating a Configuration File
+"""""""""""""""""""""""""""""""

-If the file has not been created, you can generate a default configuration file by running:
+If no configuration file exists or if you wish to create a new one, you can generate a default file by running:

-``ViewCube.py --config-file``
+``ViewCube --config-file``

+- **If `$HOME/.viewcuberc` does not exist**:
+  The command will create a hidden `.viewcuberc` file in your home directory.
+- **If `$HOME/.viewcuberc` exists**:
-This will create the configuration file (not hidden) in your current directory.
+  The command will instead create a non-hidden `viewcuberc` file in the current directory.

-``ViewCube`` will attempt to read a configuration file from either ``$HOME/.viewcuberc`` or the current directory (a non-hidden ``viewcuberc`` file, withoug ``.`` at the beginning).
+Once generated, uncomment the relevant variables in the file and set them to your desired values.

 ^^^^^^^^^^^^^^^^^^^^^^^^